Flower Mound, Texas: Geography

 Flower Mound is located approximately 20 mi northwest of Dallas and 25 mi northeast of Fort Worth on the border between Denton and Tarrant counties.
 The town is located almost entirely in Denton County, however it has areas that extend into Tarrant County.
 It is situated on the basin of the Trinity River in the Eastern Cross Timbers subregion in Texas.
 The town borders Lewisville to the east and a number of cities and towns to the north, including Highland Village, Double Oak, and Bartonville.
 According to the United States Census Bureau, the town has a total area of 43.4 sqmi.
 Land comprises 41.39 sqmi (95.37%) of the total area; Denton County soils include the Silawa, Nawo, Gasil series.
 Water comprises 2.5 sqmi (5.76%) of the total area; Grapevine Lake and Marshall Creek form much of the town's southern boundary.
 Flower Mound's climate is classified as humid subtropical; the town averages 233 sunny days per year and 79 days of precipitation.

 The town encourages conservation development projects to protect and preserve existing open space, vistas, and natural habitats while allowing for controlled growth.
 Much of the town is located on the Barnett Shale, and drilling for shale gas in close proximity to residential neighborhoods has sharply divided parts of the community.
-In 1994, amateur fossil collector Gary Byrd discovered a fossilized example of a Hadrosaurid dinosaur among black shale rock formations in the southwest edge of the town near Grapevine Lake.
+In 1994, amateur fossil collector Gary Byrd discovered a fossilized example of a Hadrosaurid dinosaur among black shale rock formations in the southwestern edge of the town, near Grapevine Lake.
 The fossilized creature from the Cenomanian age was named "Protohadros byrdi" in Byrd's honor.